Our vision is to achieve a world-leading STEM education for all young people across the UK.

 This support is provided through:

-- the National STEM Learning Centre, York - providing intensive, residential professional development alongside a library of STEM teaching resources, both on- and off-line
+- the National STEM Learning Centre, York - providing intensive, residential professional development, online CPD and a library physical and online STEM teaching resources

-- the network of 50 Science Learning Partnerships in England - providing locally available DfE supported science focussed professional development
+- the network of Science Learning Partnerships in England - providing locally available science focussed professional development

 - our partners in Scotland, Wales and Northern Ireland - providing locally available professional development through SSERC, Techniquest and Education Authority Northern Ireland